trebaud/trebaud.github.io/content/posts/bug-bounty-management-101.md

 ## Bounty payment amounts

 I don’t think I need to explain that handing out financial rewards is a powerful incentive that will allow you to attract more security researchers both in terms of quantity and quality.
-That said, if you're a small startup and are not ready to give out cash yet you can still attract more inexperienced hunters looking to improve their skills and build a tight knit community of researchers that you can reward later down the road when you can.
+That said, if you're a small startup and are not ready to give out cash yet, you can still attract more inexperienced hunters looking to improve their skills.
+This will allow you to build a tight knit community of researchers that you can reward later down the road when you can.
 You can also give out SWAGs as rewards.

 I don’t believe you need to have a clear and public compensation matrix if you are a small to mid size organization, researchers will usually be happy if the retribution is not too far off what would be considered fair for the type of bug found.
 It is entirely at your discretion on how much you want to give out for which type of bug, although some sort of process internally is desirable to avoid wild fluctuations in the cash amounts given.
-Consistency will send a clear signal to researchers that you can be trusted to give fair compensations.
+Consistency will send a clear signal to researchers that you can be trusted to give fair compensations within the range your team has decided upon.

 If you do decide to go for a public matrix, the most common pattern I’ve seen is to categorize bugs according to their severity and impact to the business and give out increasing sets of amounts according to these categories.
 Common classes of bugs are: informational for very low impact bugs, low, medium, high and critical.
 These categories in terms of severity can also be combined with different asset tiers, as such a high impact bug submission could be rewarded differently depending on whether it affects domain A or B.